What is a Town Hall Meeting?

 - Get in touch with your state IPL affiliate.
 Our state affiliates have a wealth of information on the environmental issues in your area, and are a great resource to both help you prepare for a town hall meeting, or to get you involved with groups that are already planning on attending.

 - Research your Member of Congress.
 How have they voted in the past on climate and environmental legislation?
 Are they a person of faith?
 Who funds your Members?
 Do these organizations share your values?
 Being informed will allow you to question a poor voting record, or to reach them in a focused and effective way.

 - Be informed on the issues.
 We believe we are called by faith to be good stewards of Creation and to protect the Earth for future generations, but what exactly does this look like?
 Being informed on the legislation will help you effectively advocate for our common home.
 Interfaith Power & Light aims to use the latest science and the wisdom of our diverse faith traditions to inform our current positions on a variety of climate issues.
+You can download our current talking points for Clean Power Plan, Offshore Oil Drilling and Clean Cars.
 You can also see our current actions or read specific bills that are related to environmental protection.
 (Note: IPL does not necessarily support all of these pieces of legislation)

 - Prepare your questions in advance.

 - Don’t: Ask a yes or no question.

 - Do: Speak from your experience and let them know you are a person of faith.

 - Do: Ask a question about a specific piece of legislation.